 Parents are tired.
 We get it.
-We all spent 2020 in survival mode and many of us turned to devices for relief.
-But the habit of looking at screens and tuning each other out isn't exactly healthy for our relationships.
+The last two years have tested our limits and much still remains uncertain.
+Screens have provided an escape during those brief moments of solitude from our partners and our kids.
+But gazing at our phones or the TV, especially at mealtimes and bedtime, isn’t exactly healthy for our relationships.
 “Learning to manage media can save your relationship,” says Tina B. Tessina, PhD, (aka "Dr. Romance"), psychotherapist and author of Money, Sex and Kids: Stop Fighting About the Three Things That Can Ruin Your Relationship.

 “While it’s very tempting to get caught up in engrossing games or work online, it also prevents you from connecting with other people, such as your partner, friends or your kids.”

 Here are five tips for creating meaningful connections with the ones you love.

 Give the gift of time and attention.
 Reconnecting with your partner doesn’t have to be a big and grandiose gesture like flowers and chocolates (although those are nice once in a while) but instead can be as simple as a glance.
 “If you are in each other’s presence, try looking away from screens, readers, the TV, etc. and looking at each other,” says Dr. Tessina.
 “Hold hands.
 Ask how each other’s day is going.
 A connection is just that: connecting to each other’s eyes, hands, and minds through conversation.
 Cuddling helps, too.”